RupamDhar/Anandi-Online-Store/README.md

 # Anandi

-Anandi is a full-stack web application designed to give users a platform to explore products from the ease of their phone or computer made possible with its responsiveness.
+Anandi is a MERN-stack web application designed to give users a platform to explore products from the ease of their phone or computer made possible with its responsiveness.
 Users can explore products of their choice by navigating to a particular category and can open each product and see what they have to offer.

 ## Features